Burrer/signal/README.md

 If wanting to use SendGrid's official API libraries please visit use the following URL: (https://sendgrid.com/docs/for-developers/sending-email/libraries/)

+Important to note: SendGrid dog foods our APIs to power the UI, so all of these steps can be done via the API as well as the UI.
+For interested attendees feel free to use our [Postman integration](https://sendgrid.com/blog/sendgrid-v3-api-postman-2/) for easy access to API endpoints and documentation.

 # Goal:
 To deliver a handlebar based transactional template to yourself or a friend, using your own SendGrid account using your own authenticated domain, and tracking the emails activity using the webhook or email activity feed within your account (last step optional).